STADIUM GUIDES

 From Capodichino Airport, Naples

 Taxi is the best option from Capodichino Airport, located a few miles north of the City centre.
-Allow 25 minutes on most days, which is about half the time that the train takes.
+Allow 25 minutes on most days, which is about half the time the train takes.

 Train from Capodichino Airport, Naples